 Jesse Williamsas Jackson Avery

 Jesse Williams is an activist/actor/entrepreneur and former high school teacher.
-He has appeared in films including Lee Daniels's The Butler, The Cabin in the Woods, Band Aid and the upcoming Jacob's Ladder.
+He plays Dr. Jackson Avery on ABC's hit series Grey's Anatomy and has appeared in films including Lee Daniels's The Butler, The Cabin in the Woods, Band Aid and the upcoming Jacob's Ladder.

 Williams is the co-founder of the Ebroji company and Ebroji Mobile App, a popular cultural language and GIF keyboard.
 He is also a partner and board member of Scholly, a mobile app that has connected students directly to over $70 million in unclaimed scholarships.